Wesley Hunt

-Wesley Parish Hunt (born November 13, 1981) is an American politician and veteran serving as the U.S. representative for Texas's 38th congressional district since 2023.
+Wesley Parish Hunt (born November 13, 1981) is an American politician and former U.S. Army officer serving as the U.S. representative for Texas's 38th congressional district since 2023.
+He is a member of the Republican Party.

+Hunt announced in October 2025 that he was running in the 2026 United States Senate election in Texas.

 Early life and education

 Hunt was born and raised in Houston to a military family.
 After graduating from St. John's School, he attended the United States Military Academy, where he received a Bachelor of Science in leadership and management with mechanical engineering in 2004.
 His West Point class of 2004 classmates include U.S. representatives John James and Pat Ryan.

-Hunt flew Apache helicopters in the military.
+Hunt was commissioned into the U.S. Army in 2004 and flew Apache helicopters in the military.
+He was deployed once to Iraq and was deployed twice to Saudi Arabia as a diplomatic liaison officer.
+He left the army at the rank of captain in 2012.

 After being honorably discharged, he attended Cornell University and obtained a Master of Business Administration, Master of Public Administration, and a Master of Industrial and Labor Relations.